bagley/wptool/README.md

 **Features**

 * Auto removal of tool once SSH session ends.
-* Login as any user on the site, or make a new user. (wpuser)
+* Login as any user on the site, or make a new user. (wpuser/wplogin)
 * Reinstall/fix core files in a single command (wpcore)
 * Fix common problems and htaccess issues (wpfix/wpht)
 * Test for issues and find problems (wptests/wptrace)